danielchg/encryption-at-rest-blog/README.md

   `-application
 ```

-The *nvme0n1p5* device is the previously configured LUKS encrypted partition and has an empty virtual block device called application handled by *dm-cryp*.
+The *nvme0n1p5* device is the previously configured LUKS encrypted partition and has an empty virtual block device called application handled by *dm-crypt*.

 If the disk was in use before, it might contain the metadata of a previous filesystem, which will make the next step fail.
 In this case wipe the content of the disk using the following command: